Who Invented the Trash Can?

 Many teachers are taking their students to a new level of historical learning.
 The study of trash can archaeology is the study of a civilization through their trash.
 Many secrets of ancient civilizations are uncovered through their trash sometimes more revealing than valuable items that are better protected.

-The Romans, in 200 AD, designed the first official sanitation organization.
+According to the history of trash cans, the Romans, in 200 AD, designed the first official sanitation organization.
 Since their population was growing rapidly, they instructed two men to walk along the streets picking up garbage and then tossing into a wagon which transferred the trash to a far-out site.
 This new policy was instituted to prevent citizens from throwing their trash onto the streets.

 In the year,1350, the British government passed a law forbidding the tossing of garbage at the front of the house.
 This law could not be enforced properly, and citizens continued to throw their trash on their front lawns or burn it outside.
 Three years later, King Edward III decreed that rakers had to rake up the garbage from both alleys and streets once a week.
 They loaded the garbage onto carts and brought it to the Fleet or Thames Rivers and dumped the garbage there.
 These rakers were the first garbage-men.